shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

 - When a shared lib A depends on another static lib B:
   - A *absorbs* B at binary level, after compilation and linking, in the eyes of A there is no B anymore
-  - Thanks to the PRIVATE-becomes-PUBLIC behavior mentioned above, all B's dependencies will be passed into A
+  - Thanks to the PRIVATE-becomes-PUBLIC behavior mentioned below, all B's dependencies will be passed into A
   - If A is about to be exported as a library, relevant headers of B, more in general relevant headers of all dependent static libs of A, should also be exported together with A's headers, as long as those headers are used in A's public API.
     - Or lib B will still be used as individual lib and is required in downstream target that depends on A, but this time only the headers of B are actually used.
 This can lead to another problem, that is when lib B is linked to multiple shared libs: Problem reproduction can be found at [here](https://github.com/shan-weiqiang/cplusplus/tree/main/ODR).
 - When a shared lib A depends on another shared lib B (A needs B's header to compile, but can link or not link to B during compile time):